An Overview of the Florida Wrongful Death Statute

 FLORIDA WRONGFUL DEATH STATUTE OF LIMITATIONS FAQ

-Under the Florida wrongful death statute of limitations, parties must file a wrongful death claim within two years of the date of death in most cases.
+Under the Florida statute of limitations for wrongful death, parties must file a wrongful death claim within two years of the date of death in most cases.

 You must know how to calculate the statute of limitations for your case.
 If the statute of limitations passes, you may lose all legal rights associated with a wrongful death claim.
-A qualified wrongful death attorney can help you determine when to file your claim.
+A qualified wrongful death attorney can help you determine when to file your claim and help ensure that you do not relinquish your right to recover compensation.

 FLORIDA WRONGFUL DEATH FAQ